souldanger/jekyll-pwa-workbox/README.md

 ## Notes

+### Updates / Manual Refresh

+When the PWA / Website updates, the service worker will go into the `install` stage and request the newest resources, but the user must refresh current page manually so that these updates can be applied.
+This can be done by notifying users with a toast asking to refresh the page manually.

 ### Workbox Plugins

 Workbox also comes with a set of plugins, details of how to use these can be found in the [Workbox Guide - Using Plugins](https://developers.google.com/web/tools/workbox/guides/using-plugins)

-### Updates / Manual Refresh

-When the PWA / Website updates, the service worker will go into the `install` stage and request the newest resources, but the user must refresh current page manually so that these updates can be applied.

-This can be achieved by notifying the user with a toast, asking to refresh the page manually.

 ## Contribute